stylus/stylus/docs/literal.md

 ## Literal CSS

- If for any reason Stylus cannot accommodate a specific need, you can always resort to literal css via `@css`:
+ If for any reason Stylus cannot accommodate a specific need, you can always resort to literal CSS with `@css`:

      @css {